HarunMbaabu/Yahoo-Finance-Data-Analysis-using-Apache-Spark/README.md

 from pyspark.sql.functions import mean, stddev, corr
 ```

-Here, we set the variables ticker, start_date, and end_date to specify the stock ticker symbol (in this case, "AAPL" for Apple), the start date, and the end date for the historical stock price data we want to fetch.
+Next, we set the variables ticker, start_date, and end_date to specify the stock ticker symbol (in this case, "AAPL" for Apple), the start date, and the end date for the historical stock price data we want to fetch.
 We then use the yf.download() function from the yfinance library to retrieve the stock price data within the specified date range.

 ```python
 ticker = "AAPL"